marcelo-cm/ramp-fe-challenge/SOLUTIONS.md

 # Bug 5: Employees filter not available during loading more data

 Use the `loading` property of `employeeUtils` to denote the loading state of that particular dropdown.

+# Bug 6: View more button not working as expected

+Fixed during Bug 4